lildude/phpZenfolio/README.txt

 All data returned by the method call is returned as the API documents it with the exception being objects are actually returned as arrays by phpZenfolio.
-In the event of an error, phpZenfolio will throw an exception.
+In the event of an error, phpZenfolio will throw one of two exceptions:
+PhpZenfolioException in the event of a problem detected by phpZenfolio or HttpRequestException in the event of a problem detected by the code used to communicate with the API.
 Your application will need to catch these exceptions.